Dress code and uniform

 The aim of our uniform is for students to present a neat, work-like appearance at all times and to take pride in being members of Jumeirah College.
 Personal presentation is therefore very important and a high standard of personal appearance is expected of all students at all times, both inside the College campus and outside in the local community.
 The students are our ambassadors when they are out in the Dubai community and what they do and say, and how they look reflects on all of us.
 Students should make sure to create a positive impression at all times.

-The uniform is compulsory throughout the College and can be purchased online through Threads at threadsme.com and an order form can be faxed to 04 340 9638 or uniform can be bought directly from the store.
+The uniform is compulsory throughout the College and can be purchased online through Threads at threadsme.com, an order form can be faxed to 04 340 9638 or uniform can be bought directly from the store.

-The current Threads retail store in Sunset Mall, Jumeirah Beach Road, will be permanently closed on 30th June 2017.
+The Threads retail store in Sunset Mall, Jumeirah Beach Road, permanently closed in June 2017.

 From 10th August - September, uniform can be purchased from the Threads interim distribution centre in the Times Square Centre, off of Sheikh Zayed Road, on the ground floor (G08).